 ☐ Other

 It is also important to communicate with relevant external partners to: 1) gather information relevant to the incident, and 2) share information regarding the facility’s status, activities and needs.
 Our facility will report incidents as required to jurisdictional authorities, e.g., report a fire to the local fire department.
 We may also share relevant situational information with external partners consistent with local policies and procedures.
-See Appendix M – NHICS Forms for NHICS 258: External Contact list (also called Facility Resource Directory).
+See Appendix M – LTCICS Forms for LTCICS 258: External Contact list (also called Facility Resource Directory).
 Our external communication equipment includes: